 Certainly, cameras catching the accident live are more frequent than ever, but often, officials seek witnesses for their own accounts of the event.
 In most cases, the insurance for the at-fault driver will admit responsibility, but then try to weasel out of paying by stating the accident could not have “caused” the injury to the extent the injured party claims.

-In the good old days, people would own up to responsibility but with insurance companies, it’s always a fight.
+Note: In the good old days, people would own up to responsibility, but with insurance companies, it’s always a fight.2.
+Low Impact Collision

 The above video shows what is so very dangerous about a side impact.
-Typically, if the impact the driver or passenger's head is thrown to the side and may break the glass on the windshield.
-Very few cars have side airbags that might otherwise deploy mitigating the injury to the occupants.
-Because the head often strikes the side window or door, injuries in these accidents are typically severe with concussion, brain injury and upper extremity fractures common.
+Typically, the impact may throw the driver or passenger's head to the side and may even break the glass on the windshield.
+Very few cars have side airbags that might otherwise deploy, mitigating the injury to the occupants.
+Because the head often strikes the side window or door, injuries in these accidents are typically severe, with a concussion, brain injury and upper extremity fractures common.6.
+Multiple Vehicle Collisions

 This accident mostly takes place on highways and other busy roads.
 What makes this type of motor vehicle accident very dangerous is that it can involve many cars.
 Not only will you be injured, but trauma can also be in the picture right after you experience this accident.
 The number of possible fatalities can be horrifying, so it's best to check your insurance coverage and claims right away.7.
 Vehicle Rollover